rohitaragde/Azure-Olympic-Data-Engineering-Pipeline/README.md

 Data flows through the following stages:
 1. **Data Source**: The source of the data is the 2021 Olympics dataset hosted on Kaggle.
+2. Storage Accounts Setups:
+3. Resource Groups and Linked Services:
-2. **Data Ingestion (Azure Data Factory)**: Data is ingested from Kaggle to Azure Data Factory, where it is prepared for further processing.
+4. **Data Ingestion (Azure Data Factory)**: Data is ingested from Kaggle to Azure Data Factory, where it is prepared for further processing.
-3. **Raw Data Storage (Azure Data Lake Gen2)**: The ingested raw data is stored in Azure Data Lake Gen2 for easy access and management.
+5. **Raw Data Storage (Azure Data Lake Gen2)**: The ingested raw data is stored in Azure Data Lake Gen2 for easy access and management.
-4. **Data Transformation (Azure Databricks)**: Data is transformed using Azure Databricks, where various operations are applied to clean and structure the data.
+6. **Data Transformation (Azure Databricks)**: Data is transformed using Azure Databricks, where various operations are applied to clean and structure the data.
-5. **Transformed Data Storage (Azure Data Lake Gen2)**: The transformed data is then stored back in Azure Data Lake Gen2 for further analysis.
+7. **Transformed Data Storage (Azure Data Lake Gen2)**: The transformed data is then stored back in Azure Data Lake Gen2 for further analysis.
-6. **Analytics (Azure Synapse Analytics)**: The data is analyzed using Azure Synapse Analytics to generate insights.
+8. **Analytics (Azure Synapse Analytics)**: The data is analyzed using Azure Synapse Analytics to generate insights.
-7. **Visualization (Power BI and Tableau)**: The final insights are visualized using Power BI and Tableau for better representation and decision-making.
+9. **Visualization (Power BI and Tableau)**: The final insights are visualized using Power BI and Tableau for better representation and decision-making.

 ## Technologies Used
 - Microsoft Azure